primenumber/piet-i/README.md

 # piet-i
-A faster implementation of piet interpreter, written in C++
+A faster implementation of piet interpreter and compiler, written in C++

-need png++ library.
+need png++, openmp library.

 # build